D'Qwell Jackson: Cleveland Browns

 Jackson's 2009 season was cut short after he was injured in the sixth game of the season against Pittsburgh.
 Jackson had a team high 57 tackles when he hurt his shoulder.
 Browns' coach Eric Mangini said of Jackson at the time, "It’s disappointing any time you lose a player for the season, and this is especially true with someone like D’Qwell, who has proven to be an outstanding leader for us both on and off the field."

 On March 5, 2010, the Cleveland Browns extended a one-year restricted free agent tender to Jackson.
 On June 14, 2010, Jackson signed a one-year, $1.75 million restricted free agent tender to remain with the Browns through 2010.

 On March 3, 2011, the Cleveland Browns signed Jackson to a one-year, $4.50 million contract.

-Jackson finally returned from injury in 2011 after nearly missing two whole seasons in a row and thrived in the Browns new 4-3 defensive alignment.
-Where the 3-4 restricted Jackson due to his lack of elite size, the 4-3 gave him more space and room to make a play on the ball-carrier.
+Jackson finally returned from injury in 2011 after nearly missing two whole seasons in a row and thrived in the Browns new 4–3 defensive alignment.
+Where the 3–4 restricted Jackson due to his lack of elite size, the 4–3 gave him more space and room to make a play on the ball-carrier.
+He was ranked 96th by his fellow players on the NFL Top 100 Players of 2012.

 On February 26, 2012, the Cleveland Browns signed Jackson to a five-year, $42.50 million contract that includes $19 million guaranteed.

 On October 26, 2012, Jackson was fined $7,875 for a late hit against the Indianapolis Colts in Week 7.

 On February 26, 2014, the Cleveland Browns released Jackson and saved $5.23 million in salary cap space and avoided paying a $4.10 million roster bonus.
-As a unrestricted free agent he visited multiple teams, including the Indianapolis Colts, Miami Dolphins, Tennessee Titans, and Denver Broncos.
+As an unrestricted free agent he visited multiple teams, including the Indianapolis Colts, Miami Dolphins, Tennessee Titans, and Denver Broncos.

 Indianapolis Colts

 Jackson agreed to terms with the Indianapolis Colts on March 6, 2014.
 He signed a 4-year, $22 million contract, with $11 million guaranteed.
 He won the AFC Defensive Player of the Week in week 13 of the 2014 season, when he had 12 tackles, 1 pass defended, 1 fumble recovery, and 1 touchdown against the Washington Redskins.
 On December 23, Jackson was named as an alternate player for the 2014 Pro Bowl.

-Jackson caught an interception thrown by Tom Brady in the AFC Championship Game against the New England Patriots; although they would go on to lose the game 45-7, this catch became notorious following the Deflategate incident.
+Jackson caught an interception thrown by Tom Brady in the AFC Championship Game against the New England Patriots; although they would go on to lose the game 45–7, this catch became notorious following the Deflategate incident.

 On February 3, 2015, Jackson was arrested for assault after allegedly punching a pizza delivery man in the head in Washington D.C.

-Jackson was suspended four games on December 6, 2016 for violating the NFL policy on performance-enhancing substances.
+Jackson was suspended four games on December 6, 2016, for violating the NFL policy on performance-enhancing substances.

 On February 9, 2017, Jackson was released by the Colts.

+Post-playing career

+On June 8, 2024, Jackson was announced as a pro scout for the Cleveland Browns.